Septembers of Shiraz: Plot

 Isaac goes to his office, now deserted, and recovers a hidden pack of diamonds from behind a brick in the wall.
-As he prepares to leave, he sees Morteza (Navid Navid), a former employee of the office and son of their housekeeper (Shohreh Aghdashloo), who has already directed the stealing of his gems and office equipment, wandering in the corridor.
-Morteza asks for more and shows him a letter of compliment that Shahbanu Farah Pahlavi had written to him, to blackmail him.
-Isaac tells him that he is now a contributor to the revolution and can eliminate Morteza by a single phone call.
+As he prepares to leave, he sees Morteza, a former employee of the office and son of their housekeeper Habibeh.
+He had already directed the stealing of Isaac's gems and office equipment, wandering in the corridor.

+Morteza asks for more and shows Isaac a letter of compliment that Shahbanu Farah Pahlavi had written to him, as blackmail.
+Isaac tells him that he is now a contributor to the revolution and can eliminate Morteza with a single phone call.
 Morteza leaves.

-Isaac refers to a human smuggler and pays him the diamond so he will smuggle them out of Iran.
-In the meantime, Morteza gives the letter to Mohsen at a Revolutionary Guards office but was arrested in turn.
-When alone, Mohsen reflects over the letter and burns it.
-In a night journey on horseback and through forest, Isaac and his family make it to the other side of the border to Turkey.
+Isaac is referred to a human smuggler and pays him in diamonds worth over 150,000 to smuggle them out of Iran.
+In the meantime, Morteza gives the letter to Mohsen at a Revolutionary Guards office but is himself arrested for earlier stealing the stones from Amin´s premises.

+The Amin family start their treacherous journey at dawn the next morning.
+First, Isaac bypasses a checkpoint, getting chased on motorcycle and shakes the last by braking hard so the rider crashes his bike into the bumper so he flies headfirst over the car.
+At the rendezvous, they are driven in their Mercedes until they change to an old pickup through a rough road.

+Now night, they go on horseback and through the forest to the border, but are stopped by a crew alerted by Morteza.
+They ring Mohsen, who tells the rebels to let the Amins go.
+When alone, he reflects over the letter and burns it.
+Isaac and his family make it over the border to Turkey.